-We get much better close up pictures of the beautiful and colorful Roseate Spoonbill (玫瑰琵鷺) very far away
+I got much better close-up pictures of the beautiful and colorful Roseate Spoonbill (玫瑰琵鷺) very far away in

-super-zoom camera with 50X optical zoom which is a very powerful telescope that magnifies the size of an
+super-zoom camera which is a very powerful telescope that magnifies the size of an image 65 times.
+With

 Many birds very far away in a swamp in Myakka State Park in Florida as viewed from the boardwalk of the

 Nature Trail in this state park.
 Each bird appears as a tiny white dot because of the great distance.
-There may
+Tourists

-We get much better and close up pictures of those Dall Sheep very far away in Denali National Park by
+I got much better and close-up pictures of those Dall Sheep very far away in Denali National Park by zooming

 In sightseeing trips, there are many other occasions where we cannot get close to the subject of great interest

 such that we need a compact super-zoom camera to enable us to zoom in to get nice close-up photos.